Reporting and Fees

 When do I start measuring my groundwater extractions?

-For unmanaged area groundwater extractors, you must start measuring your groundwater extractions from the effective date of when your area is unmanaged (not within the management area of a Groundwater Sustainability Agency).
-For probationary basin reports, you must start measuring your extractions 90 days after the State Water Board decides, at a public hearing, to put your basin on probation.
+For extractors in probationary basins, you must start measuring your extractions 90 days after the State Water Board decides, at a public hearing, to put your basin on probation.

 What information has to be reported?

-Annual groundwater extraction reports must identify well owner information, well location, well capacity, monthly extraction volumes, place(s) of use, and purpose(s) of use.
-Information is reported in the State Water Board’s Groundwater Extraction Annual Reporting System (GEARS) web portal (see below) via a User Form and a Well Form.
-Groundwater extraction volumes must be measured by a method satisfactory to the State Water Board.
+Annual groundwater extraction reports must identify well owner information, well location, well capacity (maximum rate in gallons per minute), monthly extraction volumes, place(s) of use, and purpose(s) of use.
+Information is reported in the State Water Board’s Groundwater Extraction Annual Reporting System (GEARS) web portal (see below).
+Groundwater extraction volumes must be measured by a method satisfactory to the State Water Board, as detailed in the following question, "How do I measure my groundwater extractions?"

 Tutorial videos for GEARS are available for: